 17. Fishtail Side Braid

 Already mastered the three-strand plait, French braid, and Dutch braid?
 It’s time to try out a fishtail side braid!
-Using a simple two-strand technique, this braid looks pretty and stands out from the crowd.
+Using a simple two-strand technique, this braid for kids looks pretty and stands out from the crowd.
 It’s perfect if your little one loves mermaids, and making it into a side braid means they can see their braid without a mirror.